vmware-archive/modernization-cookbook-template/README.md

 This site uses the `hugo-theme-docdock` theme, which is stored as a git submodule under the `themes` directory.

-To pull the latest version of the theme, simply update your submodules: `git submodule update --init --recursive`.
+To pull the latest version of the theme, update your submodules: `git submodule update --remote` and commit the change to customer cookbook repo.

 ## Disable Home Page Icon
 To disable the homepage and remove icon from sidebar, set the `noHomeIcon` param in `/config.toml`: